Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Saurus makes a two-die block.
 The acceptable outcomes are Defender Down, Defender Stumbles and Push.
 The syntax is `2b4`.

 ## Acceptable outcomes
-To determine the number of acceptable outcomes, consult and add up the values from this chart:
+To determine the number of acceptable outcomes, add up the desired values from this chart:

 |Result|Value|
 |-|-|